8 Foods You Should Be Eating Raw

 A cruciferous vegetable, kale contains compounds called glucosinolates, and when they come into contact with the enzyme myrosinase, they turn into a different, disease-fighting compound.
-However, heat inactivates myrosinase, so your cooked kale doesn’t have the same disease-fighting properties that a raw kale salad does.
+But research, including a review of studies published in 2016 in Frontiers in Nutrition, shows that heat inactivates myrosinase.
+So cooked kale doesn’t have the same disease-fighting properties that a raw kale salad does.

-Grilled pineapple may be an exotic addition to any barbecue menu, but eating it could deprive you of important health benefits, says acupuncturist and natural healer Elizabeth Trattner.
-A 2010 study found that fresh pineapple juice was more effective at decreasing inflammation and colonic neoplasia (an abnormal growth of tissue around the colon) in mice with colitis than boiled pineapple juice; researchers attribute this to the fresh juice’s high levels of the enzyme bromelain, which helps reduce swelling.
-While this study was only conducted on mice, a medical review published in 2017 showed that “bromelain equals non-steroidal anti-inflammatory drugs as an anti-inflammatory agent, but has been shown to have fewer side effects” in human patients as well.
-Dr. Trattner also says eating raw pineapple helps reduce swelling and bruising in her patients after they've had surgery.
+Grilled pineapple may be an exotic addition to any barbecue menu, but cooking this sweet and tangy tropical fruit may deprive you of important health benefits, says acupuncturist and natural healer Elizabeth Trattner.
+A study published in Inflammatory Bowel Diseases found that fresh pineapple juice was more effective at decreasing inflammation and colonic neoplasia (an abnormal growth of tissue around the colon) in mice with colitis than boiled pineapple juice.

-Next, here are 13 foods you should never eat raw.
+On the other hand, here are the foods you should never eat raw.